wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Approved             | 01-01-1999 | 1234AB | 1 |
 | Declined              | 01-01-2000 | 1111AB | 1 |

-_Please contact <integration@multisafepay.com> to activate in3, as the payment method is still in the testing and pilot phase of its release._

 ## iDEAL

 MultiSafepay provides a test platform for iDEAL transactions.
 During the payment process you will be able to simulate the outcome of the transaction.